 At EVC, we strongly feel that for most eye patients, it is in their best interest to spend as little time as possible hospitalised as the latter can increase stress levels and have a negative impact on the clinical progress.
-Eye Veterinary Clinic therefore is not a hospital that routinely provides 24 hour in-patient care as most of our patients can be managed on an out-patient basis.
+We are able to provide 24 hour care at the hospital, if it is better for you and your pet.
+We have veterinary surgeons (interns) that stay in the clinic overnight if your pet needs to stay with us.

 However, on occasion, patients may require intensive medication & supervision or clients may not be able to collect the patient due to logistical circumstances.
 In this case, the following arrangements will be made:

-For patients requiring intensive monitoring and treatment, a suitable member of staff (Veterinary Nurse/Trainee Veterinary Nurse or Veterinary Surgeon) will be assigned to stay in the hospital overnight.
-The staff member will check the patient in regular intervals (their frequency depending upon the eye condition) and administer treatment and ensure that the patient is clean and comfortable.
-Ideally, treatment requiring this level of care will be pre-arranged so that a member of staff can be allocated to provide this care.
+The intern will check the patient at regular intervals (their frequency depending upon the eye condition) and administer treatment and ensure that the patient is clean and comfortable.
 A fee will be levied for this enhanced service and agreed upon prior to admission.

 The arrangement of overnight hospitalisation level will be discussed in detail with you prior to admission of the patient.
 On admission to the hospital, a consent form must be signed by an adult over the age of 18 years which must include appropriate contact telephone numbers in case of an emergency.
 If any surgical procedure, that has not been agreed upon prior to admission is to be carried out whilst the patient is hospitalised overnight, the client will be informed by the overnight member of staff.
 In case contact cannot be made, we will only perform emergency procedures that are necessary to manage life or vision threatening conditions or to manage the patient’s pain.